Boufahja/automation-lab/zalenium-README.md

 Error : org.openqa.selenium.WebDriverException: unknown error: Chrome failed to start: crashed.
 (unknown error: DevToolsActivePort file doesn't exist) (The process started from chrome location /usr/bin/google-chrome is no longer running, so ChromeDriver is assuming that Chrome has crashed.)
+☝️ We can write a script that executes this command in all running elgalu/selenium containers